|MiFID II position limits for commodity derivatives|

 "Same commodity derivatives"

-"The concept of the same commodity derivative should establish a demanding threshold to prevent persons from inappropriately netting positions across dissimilar commodity derivatives in order to circumvent and weaken the robustness of the position limit on the principal commodity derivative contract" (Recital 5 of the Commission Delegated Regulation of 1.12.2016).
+"The concept of the same commodity derivative should establish a demanding threshold to prevent persons from inappropriately netting positions across dissimilar commodity derivatives in order to circumvent and weaken the robustness of the position limit on the principal commodity derivative contract," reads the Recital 5 of the Commission Delegated Regulation (EU) 2017/591 of 1 December 2016.

 A central competent authority has the responsibility for setting the position limits on the same commodity derivative, when the same commodity derivative is traded in more than one jurisdiction within the EU.